yWorks/generator-yfiles-app/README.md

 ## About this generator

 This generator scaffolds a yFiles for HTML application.
 It allows you to choose between different build tools and programming languages (ECMAScript 5, ECMAScript 6 (+Babel) and TypeScript).

 Here is a rundown of the options you have:

 #### Application name
-The name of the app, the first class and the generated main files.
+The name of the app and of the first class.
 Only valid JavaScript identifiers (consisting of \[a-zA-Z$_]) are accepted.

 #### Module name
 The name of the module/namespace the first class shall live in.
 Only valid JavaScript identifiers (consisting of \[a-zA-Z$_]) are accepted.

 #### Path of yFiles for HTML package
 The path to the root of a valid yFiles for HTML package (e.g. "path/to/yFilesPackage").
 This package must contain the following folders: